 Diaries at the ready: it's time to start planning your comedy year.
-Many of the biggest comedy tours of 2015 and 2016 are coming to a London venue this year, and we've put them all into this handy planner.
+Many of the biggest comedy tours of 2018 are coming to a London venue this year, and we've put them all into this handy planner.
 There's every variety of stand-up comedian in London.

 Check out the full list below of notable comedians on tour making their way to London in the coming months.